Coinemy/coapy/doc/domain.rst

     `expires` has failed (succeeded) if it is confirmable (non-confirmable).

-* A message transmission is :dfn:`resolved` once its disposition is determined to be `success` or `failure`.
-Prior to that point the message transmission is `unresolved`.

 * A :dfn:`duplicate` message is a confirmable (non-confirmable) message received from the same source endpoint within ``EXCHANGE_LIFETIME`` (``NON_LIFETIME``) seconds after receipt of another CON/NON message